Yousef23/Yousef23.github.io/_posts/2016-09-09-Bogging-lesson1.md

     <th>What limited my learning?
 Which habits do I need to work on? </th>
   </tr>
   <tr>
-    <td>Rushing limited my learning as I was so worried that i would forget it or mess up a step so  I tried doing each step too quickly which resulting in making mistakes.
+    <td>Rushing limited my learning as I was so worried that I would forget it or mess up a step so  I tried doing each step too quickly which resulting in making mistakes.
 Also, I automatically turned to the teacher for help when all I had to do was put a few seconds thought into the problem and I would figure out a solution quite quickly.</td>
   </tr>
   <tr>
     <th>What will I change for next time?
 How will I improve my learning?</th>